FedericoRinaudi/wf-eval/README.md

 ## Overview

-The tool simulates network conditions by dropping UDP packets at various rates and measures how this affects web page loading performance.
-It uses eBPF programs for packet manipulation, Selenium WebDriver for automated browsing, and network namespaces for isolation.
+The tool implements controlled packet dropping techniques to obfuscate QUIC traffic patterns as a defense against website fingerprinting attacks, while measuring the performance impact of such privacy-preserving modifications.
+It uses eBPF programs for precise packet manipulation, Selenium WebDriver for automated browsing, and network namespaces for traffic isolation.

 ## Project Structure